 In the movie The Matrix , Morpheus says to Neo, “You take the blue pill, the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill, you stay in wonderland, and I show you how deep the rabbit hole goes.”

 This has been mostly a “red pill” life for me.
-Like Neo, while becoming aware of and experiencing the underpinnings of reality, that awareness has often come up against accepted “beliefs” as well as presenting understanding challenges and communication limitations.
+Like Neo, while becoming aware of and experiencing the underpinnings of reality, those insights often come up against belief–walls.

 Unlike the ego-oriented heroes in many of our video game-type movies where the hero gains status by eliminating enemy after enemy, Neo enacted the true Mythic Hero’s Journey by heeding the call, engaging in a road of trials, gaining allies, overcoming obstacles, being shattered then re-woven, and eventually reaching the hot-bed of consciousness.
 He does not bask in that place of amplified power, but re-enters culture as an orchestrator of both realms to re-green the landscape of the world.

-If I were to reinterpret The Matrix, I would replace the self-absorbed AI (artificial intelligence), who keeps everyone asleep, with an evolved and loving cooperative consciousness that cheers everyone on during their own awakening.
-In this “Matrix,” everyone would write the software probabilities for their own life experience, individually and en masse, and then forget they had.
+If I were to re-interpret The Matrix, I would replace the self-absorbed AI (artificial intelligence), who keeps everyone asleep, with an evolved and loving cooperative consciousness that cheers everyone on during their own awakening.
+In this Matrix, everyone would write the software probabilities for their own life experience, individually and en masse, and then forget they had.
 There’s a good chance each person would make the heroic choices that best serve the learning experience they are currently there for.
 If not, they get to try again and again, because within the cooperative consciousness each individual is their own “The One.”
 When each person finds and follows their mission and purpose, they contribute not only to their own fulfillment, but also to that of the world.
 Eventually, more and more people would wake up and realize their role as conscious co-creators and contribute to re-greening nature and culture.
-With that, the health of the planet, culture, and people would naturally follow.
+With that, the health of the planet and people would naturally follow.